top of page

 You don’t have to carry what God is asking you to release.

 The same God who walked with you last year is already present in the next one.
+You are still called.
+You are still chosen.
+You are still becoming.

 Want to dive deeper?
 Listen to the whole 4-part podcast series Foundations of Purpose on the Empowered to Live podcast.
 The Becoming Woman's Network - YouTube